joncursi/cheddur-whitepaper/whitepaper.md

 In this scenario, interests are misaligned between each of the parties involved.
-In order to boostrap the growth of the network, the Cheddur platform will need cryptocurrency reviews more than review writers will need to post them.
+In order to boostrap the growth of the network, the Cheddur platform will need cryptocurrency reviews more than experts will need to write them.
 If a transaction fee (or pay wall) is introduced in order for content to be posted on the network, little or no content will be posted on the network at all.
-Furthermore, if review readers are responsible for rewarding review writers directly from their own wallets (another pay wall), then:
+Furthermore, if the review readers (beginners) are responsible for rewarding the review writers (experts) directly from their own wallets (another pay wall), then:

 \begin{enumerate}[label=(\Alph*)]

-  \item Users will need to maintain a minimum balance on their account in order to interact with the platform.
+  \item Every user will need to maintain a minimum balance on their account in order to interact with the platform.

   \item The incentive to curate content will be greatly diminished because doing